physionetchallenges/python-example-2024/README.md

 These scripts must remain in the root path of your repository, but you can put other scripts and other files elsewhere in your repository.

-## How do I train, save, load, and run my model?
+## How do I train, save, load, and run my models?

-You can choose to create waveform reconstruction and/or classification models.
+You can choose to create digitization and/or classification models.

-To train and save your model(s), please edit the `train_digitization_model` and `train_diagnosis_model` functions in the `team_code.py` script.
-Please do not edit the input or output arguments of these function.
+To train and save your model(s), please edit the `train_models` function in the `team_code.py` script.
+Please do not edit the input or output arguments of this function.

-To load and run your trained model(s), please edit the `load_digitization_model`, `load_diagnosis_model`, `run_digitization_model`, and `run_diagnosis_model` functions in the `team_code.py` script.
+To load and run your trained model(s), please edit the `load_models` and `run_models` functions in the `team_code.py` script.
 Please do not edit the input or output arguments of these functions.

 ## How do I run these scripts in Docker?

 Docker and similar platforms allow you to containerize and package your code with specific dependencies so that your code can be reliably run in other computational environments.

 To increase the likelihood that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
-To quickly check your code for bugs, you may want to run it on a small subset of the training data, such as 100 records.
+To quickly check your code for bugs, you may want to run it on a small subset of the training data, such as 1000 records.

 If you have trouble running your code, then please try the follow steps to run the example code.